 US Small Business Administration (SBA) helps small business in managing working cash flow with SBA Disaster Loan for Covid-19.
 Learn how to fill the loan application online correctly to get fast loan approval.

 What is SBA Disaster Loan ?

 SBA Disaster Loan is the loan for working capital to small business.
 So that Business can survive during the Covid-19 Pandemic.
-You can consider it as working capital loan with the help of SBA.
-It is called as Covid -19 Economic Injury Disaster Loan (COVID 19 EIDL).
+You can consider it as a working capital loan with the help of SBA.
+It is called a Covid -19 Economic Injury Disaster Loan (COVID 19 EIDL).

 Who is eligible for Covid 19 EIDL?

-- US small business including proprietor, independent contractor can apply for SBA loan for Covid 19.
+- US small business including the proprietor, an independent contractor can apply for an SBA loan for Covid 19.

 - Applicant should not have more than 500 employees.

-- Business have more than 500 employees but considered small as per SBA standard rule.
+- The business has more than 500 employees but considered small as per SBA standard rule.

 Who cannot apply for Covid 19 EDIL?

 - Agriculture enterprise is other than an aquaculture enterprise, agricultural cooperative or nursery.

 - Applicant involves with a live performance of a prurient sexual nature directly or indirectly

 - An applicant with more than one-third of gross annual revenue from legal gambling activities.